maiku218/a-s/README.md

-# PharmaCon - Pharmacy Management System
+# PharmaCon - Automated Inventory Management System

 PharmaCon is an integrated web-based pharmacy management and point-of-sale system designed to streamline day-to-day operations of a retail pharmacy.
 It provides two distinct user roles — Admin and Cashier — each with role-specific access and responsibilities.